 Where to go for assistance

-If you need help managing financially, check out our new support hub for a range of resources.
+If you need help managing financially, check out our new support hub for a range of resources or speak to your financial adviser.

 Meanwhile, a new partnership between AMP and financial wellbeing specialist Good Shepherd is providing meaningful support to clients experiencing hardship.